 3 Credits This course teaches students how to understand race and racism from a sociological perspective.
 American culture teaches us that we should not pay attention to race because it only makes inequality worse.
-This leaves us ill-prepared to interact with
+This leaves us ill-prepared to interact with difference or understand inequality.
+In this course, students become familiar with the data that examine how race and ethnicity are tied to inequality and privilege, and they develop skills for dealing with racial / ethnic differences in a variety of contexts.

-Connections Discipline: Social Science Prerequisites: SCD 110 or SOC 111
+Prerequisites: SCD 110 or SOC 111